JoeWhizer/vhost_extractor/README.md

-# vhost_extractor 1.0 (boost version)
+# vhost_extractor 1.1 (boost version)
-Extractor for Apache virtual hosts
+Extractor for Apache virtual hosts - now with colorful output

 This program is helpful to strip all or a single virtual host by servername from a huge apache configuration file.